-Everything you need to know about Bitcoin Cash inside Exodus.
+Everything you need to know about Bitcoin Cash (BCH) in Exodus.

 Need a crypto wallet that gives you full control of your assets?
 You can download Exodus here.